bcgov/CE_integratedroads/README.md

 ## Method

-All processing is done via a [manually triggered Github Actions workflow](https://github.com/bcgov/CE_integratedroads/actions/workflows/ce-integratedroads.yaml)(click on the `Run Workflow` button for the `ce-integratedroads` workflow to trigger a run).
+All processing is done via a [manually triggered Github Actions workflow](https://github.com/bcgov/CE_integratedroads/actions/workflows/ce-integratedroads.yaml) (click on the `Run Workflow` button for the `ce-integratedroads` workflow to trigger a run).

+- source datasets are downloaded from file where possible
+- where source data are not avialable via file, download is via WFS, using queries defined in [bcdata.json](bcdata.json)
-First, source datasets are downloaded from DataBC's WFS server (and from file where possible), cut by BC 1:20k tile, and cached as Parquet in an S3 compatible object storage.
-This enables fast processing of the resulting chunked data via parallel workers.
+- data are cut by BC 1:20k tile and written to Parquet files on S3 compatible object storage

-Data are then preprocessed:
+- downloaded data are preprocessed in PostGIS as required:

-- centerlines of polygon road sources are approximated
+   + centerlines of polygon road sources are approximated
-- FTEN roads are cleaned slightly, snapping endpoints within 7m to other same-source roads
+   + FTEN roads are cleaned slightly, snapping endpoints within 7m to other same-source roads
+- still using PostGIS, the "integration" is processed per for each 1:250k tile:

-Roads are then loaded to the output table in order of decreasing priority.
-Portions of lower priority roads within 7m of a higher priority road are deleted.
-Where the endpoint of a remaining lower priority road is within 7m of a higher prioirity road, the endpoint of the lower priority road is snapped to the closest point on the higher priority road.
-This is done independently for each 1:250k tile and results are written to Parquet on object storage.
+   + roads are loaded to the output table in order of decreasing priority
+   + portions of lower priority roads within 7m of a higher priority road are deleted
+   + where the endpoint of a remaining lower priority road is within 7m of a higher prioirity road, the endpoint of the lower priority road is snapped to the closest point on the higher priority road
+- output (for a given 250k tile) is written to Parquet file on object storage

-When all tiles are complete, the resulting collection of Parquet files is consolidated into a single output table.

-Output is written as a zipped file geodatabase on NRS object storage.
+- when all tiles are complete, the resulting collection of Parquet files is consolidated into a single zipped file geodatabase on NRS object storage

 ## Output documentation